jeffersonkidd/tibbiex/README.md

-    imagery/           photographs and the raster textures CSS paints with api/ checkout.ts        Vercel serverless: opens a Stripe Checkout Session
+    imagery/           photographs and the raster textures CSS paints with api/ checkout.ts        Vercel serverless: opens a Stripe Checkout Session public/              files needing a stable, unhashed URL: og.jpg, the portrait the structured data points at, icons, robots, sitemap
 ```

 Imports run one way: `App` → `tabs` → `site` → `ui` → `lib` and